This article was updated on March 24, 2021, in light of the American Rescue Plan Act of 2021.

 - A35.
 See question 6.

 A36.
 In short, all employees of covered employers who are not subject to the health care worker emergency responder exemption or the small business exemption are eligible, regardless of length of employment.
 Unlike the EFMLEA, the EPSLA does not have a requirement that employees have worked a specified number of calendar days, fulfilled an hours-of-service requirement, or fall within a geographic area prior to eligibility.

 The EPSLA is also different than other state and local paid sick leave laws that typically have a waiting period prior to employees’ eligibility to use accrued paid sick leave.
 Likewise, unlike many state and local paid sick leave laws, EPSLA leave does not provide different amounts of available sick leave based upon the size of a covered employer.

-A37.
-Starting on April 1, 2020, employers are required to offer employees paid sick leave pursuant to the EPSLA.
+After December 31, 2021, leave is no longer mandatory under the EPSLA.
+Between April 1, 2020, and December 31, 2020, employers were required to offer employees paid sick leave pursuant to the EPSLA.
 Any leave an employer provided to its employees prior to April 1, 2020, does not count as leave provided under the EPSLA.
 (See questions 13, 32, and 46 of the DOL’s Q&As.)
-The EPSLA provides eligible employees with EPSLA leave in the number of hours that are equivalent to 2 weeks (80 hours for full-time employees) of paid leave for any of the following reasons:
+The EPSLA provides eligible employees with EPSLA leave in the number of hours that are equivalent to 2 weeks (80 hours for full-time employees) of paid leave, which bank of 2 weeks will refresh as of April 1, 2021, for any of the following reasons: